-As the supply for peaches is the highest during this time of year, this Bourbon and Peach Preserves recipe gives you another reason to keep buying them!
+As the supply of peaches is the highest during this time of year, this Bourbon and Peach Preserves recipe give you another reason to keep buying them!
 This peach preserves recipe is made with fresh peaches with a touch of Bourbon to heighten the flavor.

 How to make Peach Preserves

-After you’ve mascurated the peaches, you boil them for about an hour and then smash them up using a potato masher and continue to simmer.
-Turn off the heat and they will begin to thicken even more.
-Now that is the basic easy-to-make peach preserves.
+After you’ve mascurated the peaches, you will boil them for about an hour and then smash them up using a potato masher and continue to simmer.
+Turn off the heat, and they will begin to thicken even more.
+Now that is the basic process for easy-to-make peach preserves.

 Of course, I had to go the extra mile by adding another flavor.
-Bourbon seemed to be a natural choice to me and believe me, you can get a hint of it with every bite, but you can leave out if you want.
+Bourbon seemed to be a natural choice to me, and believe me, you can get a taste of it with every bite, but you can leave it out if you want.
 This Bourbon Peach Jam is a great option for gifts.

 Because I’m thinking of ways to make these peach preserves more special when I give them out as gifts, I made my biscuits along with a delicious butter to top them that is also made of butter, cinnamon, maple syrup, and Bourbon (of course).
-My husband, could-not-get-enough we must have eaten half of the batch of the biscuits with the peach preserves combined.
+My husband and I could-not-get-enough.
+We must have eaten half of the batch of the biscuits with the peach preserves combined.
 Needless to say, we were beyond stuffed.
 We couldn’t eat another bite.
 I cannot wait to make peach preserve and biscuit baskets!
 I think I’ll also make cute little recipe cards with this recipe for peach preserves attached for an added touch.

 So, when you see those sales in the grocery store where a pound of peaches is about .88 to .99 cents a pound, grab as many as you can, make these preserves, and make a huge batch of these biscuits.
 You’ll come back and thank me.